DevGrade-Dev/hacktitude-guide.github.io/README.md

 # Welcome to `Hacktitude Malaysia 2023`

->> **DISCLAIMER:** Please note that this project is created only for the purpose of Hacktitude.io and does NOT represent best practices of software development.
-The project contains purposefully placed errors, bad design practices, bad code quality, and security malpractices.

 ## Setting pre-requisites in your environment

 This section helps you understand the prerequisites required to complete the hackathon.